YuLab-SMU/GeoTcgaData/README.md

 ## Other downstream analyses

-i.
-The function id_conversion_vector could convert gene id from one of "symbol", "RefSeq_ID", "Ensembl_ID", "NCBI_Gene_ID", "UCSC_ID", and "UniProt_ID" to another.
+1. The function id_conversion_vector could convert gene id from one of "symbol", "RefSeq_ID", "Ensembl_ID", "NCBI_Gene_ID", "UCSC_ID", and "UniProt_ID" to another.
 For example:

 ``r
 id_conversion_vector("symbol", "Ensembl_ID", c("A2ML1", "A2ML1-AS1", "A4GALT", "A12M1", "AAAS"))